RELATIONSHIP & SEX THERAPY

 6. I'm a little nervous to talk about this stuff...

 Most people are, and you're definitely not alone in feeling that way.
 Sex, relationships, breakups, grief, shame, trauma... these are things that most people don't talk about with anybody, much less a stranger in an office.
 I work my best to create a comfortable space for you in session, and I will never push you far beyond your comfort level.
 You can share as much or as little as you wish to share.
-The truth is, there is something unbelievably cathartic about giving voice to taboo, but it can definitely be hard to do.
+You do not owe me your vulnerability just because "I'm the therapist."
+That is mine to earn and yours to choose to give.

 7. You said that you balance "change" and "acceptance."
 What do you mean?